 Yes, we can never estimate the number of attacks or threats on our website(s).
 This does not mean we should not know about them and fortify your website’s defenses before something happens!
 And if you think that your website and passwords are impenetrable, then have a look at the 200 most common passwords. 🧐

 Although the war between good and evil seems endless, but with website security you have a greater chance against malicious activities (for evil better have an exorcist 👻).
-Most of the WordPress site security issues are related.
+Most of the WordPress site security issues (including admin security) are related.
 If you fix one good, it gives an added protection from another issue, and so on.

 This exactly resembles movie scenes where the protagonist or antagonist tries to break into a highly secure facility to steal valuable data.
 The major focus is on cracking the password, where a computer runs like a matrix and fetches the password.
 That’s exactly how brute-force attacks work, providing unsanctioned or unauthorized login access to the user.